 for the velocity field ${\bf u}$ of a unit-density fluid rotating about a fixed axis with a rate $\Omega$, along with the incompressibility condition $\nabla\cdot {\bf u} = 0$.
 We use an external forcing ${\bf f}$, on wavenumber(s) $k_f$, to drive the fluid (with kinematic viscosity $\nu$) to a statistically steady state associated with an energy (viscous) dissipation rate $\epsilon$.
 The pressure $P' = P_0 - \frac{1}{2} \vert {\bf \Omega} \times {\bf r} \vert ^2$ absorbs the centrifugal contribution from the rotating frame along with the natural pressure $P_0$ in the fluid in absence of rotation.

-Apart from the Reynolds number, rotational turbulent flows in a box of size $L$ (in our case, $L=2\pi$), with typical room-mean-square velocities $u_{\rm rms}$, are conveniently characterised by a second dimensionless number, the Rossby number $Ro \equiv {u_{\rm rms}/(2 L \Omega)}$, which is the ratio of the inertial to the Coriolis term.
+Apart from the Reynolds number, rotational turbulent flows in a box of size $L$ (in our case, $L=2\pi$), with typical room-mean-square velocities $u_{\rm rms}$, are conveniently characterized by a second dimensionless number, the Rossby number $Ro \equiv {u_{\rm rms}/(2 L \Omega)}$, which is the ratio of the inertial to the Coriolis term.
 Furthermore, the additional Coriolis term leads to a natural scale-separation, the so-called Zeman wavenumber $k_{\Omega} \sim \sqrt{\frac{\Omega^3}{\epsilon}}$, which sets the scale where the local fluid turnover time ($\epsilon^{-1/3}k^{-2/3}$) is of the same order as $\Omega^{-1}$.
 For strongly rotating flows ($Ro \ll 1$) and wavenumbers $k < k_\Omega$, the kinetic energy spectrum $E(k) = |u_k|^2$ tends to steepen leading to a scaling $E(k) \sim k^{-2}$~\cite{Zhou_1995,Baroud_1998,Yeung_1998,hattori_2004, Luca_2016} while retaining the usual Kolmogorov spectrum $E(k) \sim k^{-5/3}$ at higher wavenumbers.